farcaster-project/RFCs/09-swap-state.md

 The Client has to backup to disk: its own id, swap parameters, and Daemon id, and must have access to secret keys.
 From this backup, Daemon's messages sent during the recovery process are used to resume the swap, since Daemon is a trusted component.
 After a crash, a recovering Client must receive Daemon's datum messages, which are parametric on Daemon's swap state.
 From such messages, the Client may provide the additional signatures to complete the swap, if needed.
 As such, the Client is mostly stateless.

 The data needed for the Client to recover were already stored on Daemon's checkpoints:
-  - After `Signed adaptor buy` and `Signed arbitrating lock transactions`, a `checkpoint` is taken on Bob's Daemon side.
-Thereafter Bob locks the Bitcoin.
-Note that this corresponds to Bob's `checkpoint pre-lock`, so no new checkpoint is needed.
+  - After `Signed adaptor buy` and `Signed arbitrating lock transactions`, a `checkpoint` is taken on the arbitrating seller's Daemon side.
+Thereafter the arbitrating seller locks the Bitcoin.
+Note that this corresponds to the arbitrating seller's `checkpoint pre-lock`, so no new checkpoint is needed.
-  - After `Signed adaptor refund` and `Cosign arbitrating cancel` are received by Daemon, and just before locking the Monero, Alice's Daemon makes a `checkpoint`.
-Again, this corresponds to Alice's `checkpoint pre-lock`, so no new checkpoint is needed.
+  - After `Signed adaptor refund` and `Cosign arbitrating cancel` are received by Daemon, and just before locking the Monero, the accordant seller's Daemon makes a `checkpoint`.
+Again, this corresponds to the accordant seller's `checkpoint pre-lock`, so no new checkpoint is needed.

 Both daemon-client and daemon-syncer pairings must implement mechanisms to re-establish their connection.